Playing Rules

 II.
 TEAM COMPOSITION

 1. Open league teams consist of 3 players, male or female in any combination.
 An open league team must have 3 players to start a match.
-Co-rec league teams consist of 4 players, 2 males and 2 females.
-A co-rec league must have at least 3 players to start (at least 1 of each gender) a match.
+Co-ed league teams consist of 4 players, 2 males and 2 females.
+A co-ed league must have at least 3 players to start (at least 1 of each gender) a match.
 Players who arrive late may be added to the roster and may enter the game at a dead-ball situation.

 2 .
 A team’s roster may include an unlimited number of players.
-A team is not required to have a specific number of males or females on its roster (can be an all-male or all-female team), unless in the co-rec league.
+A team is not required to have a specific number of males or females on its roster (can be an all-male or all-female team), unless in the co-ed league.
 Team rosters will be formed based on the players who compete in the team’s first regular season game (sign-in at the courts on the night of the game).
 Additions may be made to the roster at any time throughout the season and during the playoffs until 12pm noon on the day of the championship game.
 New players will become part of a team’s roster when they sign-in at a subsequent game.
-No player may participate in more than one single gender or co-rec team.
-However, it is acceptable to play on one co-rec team and one single gendered team.
+No player may participate in more than one single gender or co-ed team.
+However, it is acceptable to play on one co-ed team and one single gendered team.

 3. Substitutions may only take place between games.